kt3k/lambda-deno-runtime-wip/GUIDE.md

 })();
 ```

-This block creates the loop for event handling of Lambda.
-A single event is processed on each iteration of this loop.
+This block creates the loop of event handling of Lambda.
+A single event is processed on each iteration of the loop.

 ```ts
     const next = await fetch(API_ROOT + 'next');